mbridak/WinterFieldDayLogger/README.md

 `python3 wfdlogger.py`

 ## What to do first

-When run for the first time, you will need to set your callsign, class, section, band, mode and power used for the contacts.
-This can be found at the bottom of the screen.
+On first run, there will be a dialog box asking you for your call class and section. if you need to change this later, the entry fields can be found at the bottom of the screen.

 ![Alt text](https://github.com/mbridak/WinterFieldDayLogger/raw/main/pics/yourstuff.png)